-I'm currently a Principal Data Scientist at CBRE, where I lead a team of data scientists working in forecasting revenue scenarios under COVID-19, building a lease abstraction engine, analysing digital user behaviours using unsupervised learning, and bringing modern computational methods to engineers and stakeholders alike.
+Prior to joining Granular, I spent five years at CBRE, where I lead a team of data scientists working in forecasting revenue scenarios under COVID-19, building a lease abstraction engine, analysing digital user behaviours using unsupervised learning, and bringing modern computational methods to engineers and stakeholders alike.

-I attended the University of Warwick, in the UK, as a Bachelors of Chemistry student with a minor in Management.
+I attended the University of Warwick in the UK, where I graduated with a Bachelors of Chemistry with a minor in Management, with Honours.

-I then joined the Centre for Complexity Science, where I earned a Masters in Complexity Science and a PhD in Computer Science in the field of mathematical neuroscience, under Dr. Yulia Timofeeva.
+After my undergraduate, I then joined the Centre for Complexity Science, and earned a Masters in Complexity Science and then a PhD in Computer Science in the field of mathematical neuroscience, under Dr. Yulia Timofeeva.
 I developed algorithms to compute the filtration properties of dendritic trees as a function of their morphologies.

 I then worked as a postdoctoral researcher at Princeton University’s Department of Ecology and Evolutionary Biology in Bryan Grenfell’s group, studying the predictability of epidemics in small populations.
 During my postdoc, I also created and delivered courses in scientific computing for the Princeton Institute for Computational Science and Engineering.

-I’ve also collaborated widely, on things like building image processing algorithms for automated histology, analysing antibiotic consumption, studying malaria transmission dynamics, and building remote-sensing hardware for mouse field studies, and evaluating novel deep learning architectures with stochastic outcomes.
+I’ve also collaborated widely, on things like building image processing algorithms for automated histology, analysing antibiotic consumption, studying malaria transmission dynamics, building remote-sensing hardware for mouse field studies, and evaluating novel deep learning architectures with stochastic outcomes.

 I was born in France, and have also lived in the USA, the UK, Poland, Russia, and Canada.
 I’ve really enjoyed seeing some beautiful places, experiencing the diverse cultures, and sampling so much great food !
 I love traveling, especially into big, natural places and landscapes.